About us

 Eric Kazadi

-Eric is an Environmental Policy & Management student, majoring in Geography and Politics, at the University of the Witwatersrand in Johannesburg, South Africa.
-He has a decade’s worth of competitive debating experience, and is a World Schools Debating Championships (WSDC) semifinalist, a World University Debating Championships (WUDC) ESL quarterfinalist, a Doxbridge Worlds ESL Finalist and was formerly the Vice President of his university’s debate club, the Wits Debating Union.
-Eric is also experienced as an adjudicator with judge breaks at WUDC, Cambridge IV and Princeton IV as well as the WSDC Grand Final.
+Eric is currently a MSc Geography student at the University of the Witwatersrand in Johannesburg, South Africa.
+He holds a triple major undergraduate honours degree in Geography, International Relations and Political Sciences.
+He has over a decade’s worth of competitive debating experience, and is a World Schools Debating Championships (WSDC) semifinalist, a World University Debating Championships (WUDC) ESL quarterfinalist, a Doxbridge Worlds ESL Finalist and was formerly the Vice President of his university’s debate club, the Wits Debating Union.
+Eric is also experienced as an adjudicator with judge breaks at WUDC, Cambridge IV and Princeton IV as well as having twice judged the WSDC Grand Final.
+He has also been a Chief Adjudicator at WSDC, Doxbridge WSDC and the European Schools Debating Championships, amongst others.
 He now dedicates most of his time to coaching and coaches the South African WSDC team.

 instuctor